remacs/remacs/README.md

    IMPORTANT: Whenever the toolchain updates, you have to reinstall rustfmt manually.

-2. You will need Clang and a toolchain.
+2. \*You will need Clang, GCC, and a toolchain.
 On Linux, you can do something like:

         apt install build-essential automake clang libclang-dev

+   \* It is possible to build Remacs entirely with Clang, however it requires detailed instruction that is not included in the README.

    On macOS, you'll need Xcode.